-Your body is filled with nerves, but one in particular is known to be particularly associated with pain in your lower back.
+Your body is filled with nerves, but one, in particular, is known to be particularly associated with pain in your lower back.
 The sciatic nerve is formed by 5 nerve roots in the lower spine, and it extends all the way down your legs to the soles of your feet.
 If this nerve is in pain, the condition is referred to as sciatica.
-Call us today if you’re experiencing a burning, tickly, or prickly sensation in your leg; Dr. Rozenberg can determine if it’s due to sciatica and develop an appropriate treatment plan accordingly.
+Call us today if you’re experiencing a burning, tickly, or prickly sensation in your leg; Dr. Rozenberg can determine if it’s due to sciatica and develop an appropriate plan for sicatica treatment in Culver City, CA chiropractic office.

 Why Choose The Spine & Disc Center for Sciatica Treatment?